kurttl/mds/logger.md

 logdumpd service will write system/kernel log into /logdump partition.
 - The latest log will be recorded in /logdump/logcat
 - Old log will be rotated and gzipped in /logdump/logcat.001~/logdump/logcat.300
+- Normally these log count is 300 and occupy 30~40 MB
+- Record period is 3~6 days

 ## How to turn on/off logdumpd service?
 Need CMS to provide a web page with JSON format: